SolaceDev/solace-dev-codelabs/README.md

 * Be sure to update the headers in your codelab
   - Ensure the unique ID field: `id:` is present.
 This ID will be used in the URL so try to keep it short and human-readable.
   - Add tags for filtering: Currently either _workshop_ for a Developer Workshop guide or _iguide_ for an Integration Guide
-  - Add a few items to `categories:` that identify technologies used such as the language, protocol, library and/or feature covered.
+  - Add a few items to `categories:` that identify technologies used such as the language, protocol, library and/or feature covered. *List the main technology first as right now that is the only item that is filterable on solace.dev/codelabs*
   - Add analytics account: UA-3921398-1
 * Store your codelab & referenced code (if any) in a public github repo that you reference in the codelab.
 * Clone this repo to your local machine